 What is cardiopulmonary resuscitation?

 CPR skills included chest compressions, rescue breaths, and defibrillation.
-Compressions and rescue breaths are given to manually pump the heart and to circulate oxygenated blood to the rest of the body.
-Defibrillation is done with an automated external defibrillation or AED.
+Compressions and rescue breaths are given to manually pump the heart and circulate oxygenated blood to the rest of the body.
+Defibrillation is done with automated external defibrillation or AED.
 An AED is a machine that can detect the heart rhythm for abnormalities and send predetermined levels of shock to the heart to try and normalize the rhythm.

 If I train as a rescuer, what kind of credentials will I receive?

 Once a student has attended all of the lessons in a CPR program, he or she will need to pass a test (a skills test and a written exam) to receive a training certificate.
 The certificate is valid all over the US for 24 months.
 After 24 months, the credentials expire.
 However, they can be renewed through a re-certification program.

 Remember, if your certificate is approaching expiration, sign up for the renewal program immediately.
 Expired certificates cannot be renewed.

 Sign Up for the Course in American Training Locations